SalenaLuu/portfolio-microservice-example/README.md

     }

-> Now we can reach our blog-post service on http://localhost:8765/api/v1/blogpost
+> Note: Now we can reach our blog-post service on http://localhost:8765/api/v1/blogpost

 ## Config Server 🍪